chianti-atomic/.github/profile/README.md

 - [ChiantiPy](https://github.com/chianti-atomic/ChiantiPy)- A set of Python  CHIANTI programs developed and maintained by K. Dere
 - - [CHIANTI-IDL](https://github.com/chianti-atomic/chianti-idl)-The official IDL interface to the CHIANTI atomic database.
 See [this page](https://www.chiantidatabase.org/chianti_download.html) for additional instructions on how to install the IDL tools.
 Authored mostly by G. Del Zanna and P.R.
 Young, with some contributions from R.P.
 Dufresne for version 11
 - [CHIANTI-VIP](https://github.com/chianti-vip/)-A set of additional IDL and Python programs, developed and maintained by G. Del Zanna
-- [ChiantiPy](https://github.com/chianti-atomic/ChiantiPy)- A set of Python  CHIANTI programs developed and maintained by K. Dere
 - [fiasco](https://github.com/wtbarnes/fiasco/)-An alternative Python interface to CHIANTI maintained by W.T.
 Barnes

 ## Acknowledging CHIANTI